fraillt/bitsery/doc/design/README.md

 You want to customize serialization flow - use extensions, only two methods to define, and *ExtensionTraits* to further customize usage.
 * **Configurable endianness support.** default is *Little Endian*, but if your primary target is PowerPC architecture, eg. PlayStation3, just change your configuration to be *Big Endian*.
 * **No macros.** Not so much to say, if you are like me, then it's a feature :)

+It should also be noted, that extensions that allocate memory (e.g. pointer serialization/deserialization) allow to provide memory resource (similar to C++17 `std::pmr::memory_resource`).